WouterBos/Peruse/Readme.md

 About Peruse
 ============

-Checks Less CSS files wether they comply with the PAT code convention (https://gist.github.com/WouterBos/4772202)
+Checks Less CSS files wether they comply with the [PAT code convention](https://gist.github.com/WouterBos/4772202).